TickleThePanda/carpe-dm/src/view/adventures/the-vanquished-chapter-1-unbound.md

 the correct place on a map.
 She knows a little of the history of the tombs.

-> This is to the Tomb of the Last Rehani where the old Lords are buried
+> This is to the Tomb of the Last Rehani where the old Kings are buried
-> — this is from before our current Lords, the Morcants came here.
+> — this is from before our current rulers, the Morcants came here.
 > Unfortunately — we those who worship Ilmater (the God of Endurance) —
 > we're not that good at keeping detailed records of history.
 >